Mediterranean baked zucchini stuffed with ricotta cheese. A tasty vegetarian main meal or side dish with tips to avoid them going soggy.

 Easier to pronounce in French than Corsican, it's Courgettes farcies au brocciu (E zucchine piene incu u brucciu).

-What I loved about the recipe is that it only had 7 ingredients: courgettes (zucchini), fresh brocciu cheese, parsley, garlic, oil, an egg and breadcrumbs.
+What I loved about the recipe?
+It has 7 ingredients: courgettes (zucchini), fresh brocciu cheese, parsley, garlic, oil, an egg and breadcrumbs.

 To make this easily outside of Corsica and tasting more like the island, I added fresh mint to ricotta, added fresh parmesan (grate from a block of quality Reggiano if possible) and pine nuts for extra flavour and texture.